 This week for “Top Chef” night, we didn’t even bother watching the show.
-It has been too boring to sit through another episode.
+This season has been “Top Chef Masters,” and we have decided that it has been too boring for us to sit through another episode.
 I wonder if we will have to change names if we no longer are watching the show.
-We could watch Too Fat for Fifteen, but I think the season just ended.
-And […]Read More Vegetarian Bacon!
+We […]Read More Vegetarian Bacon!

-It’s Thursday, 23:11, and M and R just had to leave.
+It’s Thursday, 23:11, and M and Richard just had to leave.
 Dinner tonight was outstanding.
-The theme was chocolate, and it was a big week for both M and R, so I felt it was time to go over the top.
+The theme was chocolate, and it was a big week for both M and Richard, so I felt it was time to go over the top.
 First, the wine.
 We featured 3 wines, and added a fourth.
 The 2009 Pinot […]Read More Chocolate Night … of Bliss

 Another after-the-fact post.
 Ah well… the pictures will have to suffice for much of the information.
 Last week I jokingly suggested the theme for this week would be dumplings.
 Fortunately, I’m the only one who took it seriously.
-M&E brought savory eclair-style cream puffs with smoked salmon mousse.
-I have to admit that in the […]Read More Dumplings Come Home
+Mitch and Eileen brought savory eclair-style cream puffs with smoked salmon mousse.
+I have to admit that […]Read More Dumplings Come Home

 Ah … I’m so so so late in doing some updates.
 I’m writing this on May 1, but it actually reflects the first Top Chef back from Austria on April 7.
 Some names of dishes and descriptions are lost to memory.
 But photos exist (mostly).
 Deal with it.
 For TC tonight, we didn’t really have […]Read More Better Late Than Never?